 The standard patio door latch found on most aluminum patio doors is what I like to call a "clamshell" style.
 The latch comes in 2 halves which fit on both sides of a large oval mortised hole cut right through the patio door frame.
 These locks are so thin, they wont interfere with drapes or blinds.

 The latch is held together by 2 long machine screws installed from the inside on the top and and bottom on the latch frame.
 The two screws are spaced 6-1/2" inches apart.
 Most of the time these locks are installed on patio doors 1-1/4" thick but they can work with thicker doors just by using longer screws and offset latch hooks provided for the purpose.

-These latches come in black, grey and white, although black is by far the most common.
+These latches mostly come in black, but grey and chrome versions have been made, Black is by far the most common.
 There are also five different types of latch hooks available for these locks.
 You have to be careful to specify which latch hook you need.

 The latch hooks can be installed both with the hook up, or down depending on the position of the keeper or strike used on your patio slider.
 There is also an offset hook used on some patio panels.

 Beside the number of hooks, these locks also come in two different thicknesses, .094 and .187 as shown in the photo above.

-The thinner versions often slide into the jamb when the panel is closed so if you refit a thicker one, the sliding panel wont close properly.
+The thinner versions slide into the jamb when the panel is closed so if you refit a thicker one, the sliding panel wont close properly.

 If you are at all confused, its best to send me pictures of your broken lock and I can make sure to send you the right parts.

-The latch can be used as it is to open the patio slider as it has a built in pull but some people find it awkward to use.
+This patio door latch can be used as it is to open the patio slider as it has a built in pull but some people find it awkward to use.
 So you can get add on handles that attach to the latch frames.